Plant Profile | Narcissus Tête-á-tête

 Keep well watered when first planted and throughout the flowering period.

 Narcissus 'Tête-á-tête' is ideal planted in borders, containers on a sunny windowsill and in rockeries.
 If your planting style is more natural, plant together in large drifts for a naturalised look.
-For an area of the garden that heralds the spring, Narcissus are ideal planted together with other spring-flowering bulbs, like Crocus or Galanthus Nivalis (snowdrops) under deciduous trees with colourful stems and bark to provide contrasting colours of interest.
+For an area of the garden that heralds the spring, Narcissi are ideal planted together with other spring-flowering bulbs, like crocus or Galanthus nivalis (snowdrops) under deciduous trees with colourful stems and bark to provide contrasting colours of interest.